linia2003/EduMentor/README.md

-EduMentor: The Ultimate Learning Companion

-Welcome to EduMentor, your digital study buddy that keeps you on track, organized, and constantly improving.
-Whether you're a student managing your study hours, a mentor providing insightful feedback, or a developer overseeing the system, EduMentor’s got your back.
-It's all about making your educational journey smoother and more efficient!
+EduMentor: Your Digital Study Partner

+EduMentor is a sleek and simple learning management system designed to keep students, mentors, and administrators organized and on track.
+By centralizing study sessions, progress, and feedback, it provides a seamless experience for everyone involved in the learning process.

 Key Features
 For Students:

-Study Tracking: Keep tabs on your study hours, monitor your progress, and see how much time you’re dedicating to each subject.
-It’s like having a personal study log, but better!

-Subject Analytics: Wondering where all your time is going?
-Visualize your study habits with beautiful, interactive charts.
-Who knew tracking progress could look this good?
+Study Tracking: Log study hours and track your progress in real-time.

-Goal Management: Set goals, track your progress, and get real-time updates to see if you’re hitting those targets.
-Stay motivated with clear, actionable milestones.
+Goal Management: Set study goals and get updates on whether you’re on track.

-Peer Communication: Need help or feedback?
-Chat with your mentors and classmates—because learning is better when we do it together!
+Peer Communication: Connect with mentors and classmates to share feedback and updates.

 For Mentors:

-Mentor Feedback: Provide structured, time-stamped feedback to guide students in the right direction.
-Your mentorship has never been this organized.
+Feedback System: Provide structured, time-stamped feedback to guide students.

-Progress Monitoring: Keep track of your students’ progress with easy-to-read reports.
-See how much they’ve learned and where they need more help.

-Goal Setting: Help students set goals and cheer them on as they achieve them.
-It’s like being their personal academic coach.
+Progress Monitoring: Access reports to track student performance across subjects.

+Goal Setting: Set and monitor academic goals for students to stay on track.

 For Developers:

-Subject Management: Add, remove, and manage subjects, ensuring everything is up-to-date and organized.
-It’s all about keeping the system fresh and ready for learning.

-Mentor Management: Have full control over mentor roles—add, update, or remove mentors as needed.
-Ensure students have the best guides on their educational path.

-Global Analytics Report: Get a bird’s-eye view of the entire system’s progress.
-Understand learning trends and spot areas for improvement with global reports.
+Subject & Mentor Management: Add and manage subjects and mentors.

+Global Analytics Report: View system-wide progress and trends for all students and subjects.

 Technologies Used:

-Backend Framework: Python (Flask) – Fast, reliable, and ready to handle all your server-side needs.

-Database: MySQL – For storing all your data in an organized, secure way.

-Frontend: HTML/CSS – The building blocks of a clean and functional interface.

-Data Visualization: Chart.js – Turning your data into stunning visualizations to help you track progress with style.

-Security: Password Hashing – Because your privacy matters.
+Backend: Python (Flask)

+Database: MySQL

+Frontend: HTML/CSS

+Visualization: Chart.js

+Security: Password hashing for user security

-Tools: XAMPP (Local server), VS Code (Your development powerhouse)
+Tools: XAMPP, VS Code

-Database Design
+Database Overview:

-EduMentor's database is like a well-oiled machine, connecting students, mentors, subjects, and more to create a seamless experience.
-Here’s how it works:
+EduMentor’s database connects students, mentors, subjects, and study sessions in a seamless system.
+Key tables track:

-Students: Tracks details like student ID, name, semester, email, and password.
-All linked to study sessions, progress, feedback, and goals.
-A student’s journey in one neat package.
+Students: Store basic info and track study sessions, progress, and goals.

-Mentors: Holds mentor info and connects them to student progress and feedback.
-Mentors help guide the way!
+Mentors: Store mentor details and connect them with student progress and feedback.

-Subjects: Lists subjects and credit hours.
-Used by students to log hours and by mentors for feedback.

-Study Sessions: Captures each study session—subject, mentor, date, duration.
-Because every study session counts!
+Study Sessions: Log all study sessions, including details like subject, date, and mentor.

-Mentor Feedback: Stores feedback from mentors, helping students improve.
+Mentor Feedback: Allows mentors to provide feedback on student progress.

-Student Progress: Tracks students’ academic achievements, with percentage progress across all subjects.
+Student Progress: Track percentage-based progress for each subject.

-Student Goals: Tracks study hours and deadlines, ensuring students are working toward their academic milestones.
+Student Goals: Set and track goals like target study hours and deadlines.

-Messages: Peer-to-peer communication between students and mentors.
-Stay in the loop and share feedback easily.
+Messages: Facilitates communication between students and mentors.

+How It Works:

+Students log study hours, track progress, and communicate with mentors.

+Mentors provide feedback, set goals, and monitor student performance.

+Developers manage system settings, like subjects and mentors, and generate global reports.

+EduMentor is all about making the learning experience more efficient and organized, so students and mentors can focus on what really matters—growth and progress!